Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Discussion

 \subsection{Practical Considerations}

-Our overall approach and design of the imaging setup utilizes the recent availability of industrial-grade low-cost cameras \cite{Lee2017}.
-These cameras produce lower quality video images, but we found that averaging the overlapping video images across the three-dimensional surface produces high signal qualities.
-The lower costs enabled us to integrate far more cameras into our setup than previously possible with more expensive scientific cameras.
-This enabled us to pursue a more robust panoramic optical mapping approach.
-In the past, multi-camera optical mapping systems consisted of up to 4 scientific cameras \cite{Zhang2016,Christoph2017}, the main limiting factor being cost.
-While 3-4 cameras are sufficient for mapping the entire surface of non-moving hearts \cite{Bray2000,Kay2004,Kay2006,Rogers2007}, and low-cost cameras were already used for that purpose \cite{Lee2017}, it was estimated in \cite{Christoph2017} that at least 8 cameras would be necessary to image the entire ventricular surface of a contracting heart.
+While we used 12 cameras in the present study, our imaging chamber fits up to 24 cameras.
+We anticipate that, in the future, we will use up to 24 cameras to image the whole heart including the atria, and eventually use 2 sets of cameras to image action potential and calcium waves.
+This would enable us to study the three main physiological players underlying the heartbeat: voltage, calcium, and contraction.
+Our overall approach and design of the imaging setup utilizes the recent availability of industrial-grade low-cost cameras (\citenum{Lee2017}).
+These cameras produce lower quality videos, but averaging the overlapping video images across the 3D heart surface produces high quality optical signals.
+The lower costs enabled us to integrate far more cameras into our setup than previously possible: in the past, multi-camera optical mapping systems consisted of usually not more than 4 scientific cameras \cite{Zhang2016,Christoph2017}, the main limiting factor being cost.
+While low-cost cameras were already used for panoramic optical mapping of non-moving hearts \cite{Lee2017} and while 3-4 cameras are usually sufficient for mapping the entire surface of non-moving hearts \cite{Bray2000,Kay2004,Kay2006,Rogers2007}, it was estimated in Christoph \& Schr\"oder-Schetelig \cite{Christoph2017} that at least 8 cameras would be necessary to image the entire ventricular surface of a contracting heart.